Welcome to The Ultimate Phalanx

 Interaction: 3

 Not the deck’s primary focus, but some attention has definitely gone out to provide some; removal being the most prominent example, with eight solid options.
-Next in line are a set of four cards that allow me to dictate when opponents can cast their spells/use their abilities.
-Lastly, a few balancing-out cards have been added that ensure boons for me based on certain actions from opponents.
+Next in line are a set of four cards that dictates when opponents can cast their spells/use their abilities.
+Lastly, a few balancing-out cards have been added that ensure boons based on certain actions from opponents.

 Resilience: 5

 This deck’s staying power is pretty impressive.
-First, with Odric around during combat, all of my creatures have a decent chance of benefiting from seven options that allow for the distribution of either hexproof or indestructibility (or both) amongst them.
-Should a wipe still occur, I can use one of three options to blink my army as an evasion.
+First, with Odric around during combat, all the deck’s creatures have a decent chance of benefiting from seven options that allow for the distribution of either hexproof or indestructibility (or both) amongst them.
+Should a wipe still occur, the deck’s wieder can use one of three options to blink its army as an evasion.
 Wipes that still hit can be recovered from fairly quickly through the use of up to seven different token generation methods (and two token doublers).
 Life lost can also be regained fairly quickly by having Odric dispense one of nine lifegain resources amongst his friends.

 Spellpower: 3